Best wood lathes for your workshop

 8. Safety

-A wood lathe is a powerful machine with the potential to be a dangerous tool.
+A wood lathe is a powerful machine that can potentially be dangerous.
 Therefore, you should be careful when working with it.
 A simple mistake may lead to a severe accident and injury.
-For instance, you should not wear loose-fitting clothes or jewelry when working with a wood lathe as you will be risking getting caught in the rotation, which will instantly pull you towards the rotting wood and the cutting tools.
+For instance, you should not wear loose fitting clothes or jewellery when working with a wood lathe as you will risk getting caught in the rotation, instantly pulling you towards the rotting wood and the cutting tools.

 It would be best if you also considered having your protective equipment when working with a lathe.
 One of the essentials is a face shield, as it will protect your eyes, nose, and mouth from wood chips flying from the machine.